đź’¦ clive

 Steps to self-hosting

-- Implement all the non-unicorn bits in the architecture diagram.
-Now everything happens in Kotlin.
+Implement all the non-unicorn bits in the architecture diagram.
+Now

-- Evolve the unicorn so it can build and publish the non-unicorn bits.
-Now anybody can adopt a baby unicorn and live a harmonious relationship.
+Evolve the unicorn so it can build and publish the non-unicorn bits.
+Now

 Unicorn design draft